Dean Kelly (footballer)

-Dean Kelly (born 18 September 1985), is an Irish footballer, currently playing for Leinster Senior League club St. Mochta’s F.C.
-He has previously played for Oldham Athletic, Shamrock Rovers, St Patrick's Athletic, Shelbourne, Bohemians, Longford Town and Bray Wanderers.
+Dean Kelly (born 18 September 1985) is an Irish former footballer who played for Oldham Athletic, Shamrock Rovers, St Patrick's Athletic, Shelbourne, Bohemians, Longford Town and Bray Wanderers.

 Career

 Early career

 Kelly played youth football for WFTA FC in Finglas reaching the SFAI finals at under 13 and 15 levels and scoring in a Play-off to win the under 16 Premier League in the DDSL.
 He played for Tolka Rovers in the Leinster Senior League before joining Crumlin United for the 2009–10 season.
 It was a successful season in which his team won the Intermediate Cup, the Charlie Cahill and the Metropolitan, as well as the Leinster League Premier Division.
 Despite missing 14 weeks with a knee injury, Kelly finished top scorer with 35 goals.

 Whilst playing as an amateur he worked as a builder for Dublin City Council.

 Oldham Athletic

 On 30 July 2010 he signed on a 6-month contract for the English side Oldham Athletic after impressing manager Paul Dickov in a trial period.
 He scored his first and only Football League goal on 30 October 2010 in 4–2 victory over Plymouth Argyle.
 He was released on 13 January 2011 after his short-term contract was completed having made fifteen appearances.